Mirror symmetry for log Calabi-Yau surfaces I

-One then checks easily that $\gamma_{\xi}$ is a broken line, now satisfying (3) of Definition \ref{brokenlinedef}, and \eqref{sumbareq} is satisfied since for $L$ the last domain of linearity of $\gamma_{\xi}$, one takes $\xi_L=\xi$.
+Assuming that the final monomial attached to $\gamma_{\xi}$ is not zero, one checks easily that $\gamma_{\xi}$ is a broken line, now satisfying (3) of Definition \ref{brokenlinedef}, and \eqref{sumbareq} is satisfied since for $L$ the last domain of linearity of $\gamma_{\xi}$, one takes $\xi_L=\xi$.
 Furthermore, it is easy to see that any broken line for the unbarred data with the same underlying map and attached monomials at most differing by their coefficients from $\gamma_{\xi}$ must in fact coincide with $\gamma_{\xi}$.
 This shows the claim.